World Calvados Day

 The folk at Avallen Calvados launched World Calvados Day in 2020 to celebrate the French apple brandy.

 And why have they designated today World Calvados Day?
 Falling on the eve of National Apple Day, which celebrates apples and orchards, autumn also marks harvest season.
-In France, apple harvest that precludes the first stage of calvados production begins mid-October and lasts through to December.
+In France, the apple harvest that precludes the first stage of calvados production begins mid-October and lasts through to December.

 To make calvados, the apples are washed, crushed and pressed, then fermented.
 The fermented juice is distilled and the resulting distillate is left to mature in oak casks for a minimum of two years.
 Calvados is often made using a smaller amount of pears as well as apples, and is produced in North-Western France.
 Indeed, calvados is an Appellation d'Origine Contrôlée, meaning it can only be produced using strictly defined methods in stipulated areas.